Anne of Windy Poplars (film): Plot

 Anne talks with Betty Grayson, who says she prays for "Tomorrow", when her parents will come and take her away, but her aunt tells her tomorrow never comes.
 Back at Windy Poplars, Matey shows Anne a log book from his days of sailing with Captain Isaac Pringle, the founder of Pringleton and Hester's late husband.
 Anne realizes the diary is why Hester fears the residents of Windy Poplars, as it shows that Isaac was a smuggler and pirate.
 She takes the diaries to Maplehurst, where Hester plays innocent about turning the town against her.
 Anne insists she could make the Pringles like her if they gave her a chance and storms off.
 She runs into Tony Pringle, who insists that she would get along with Catherine, but Anne does not know why Catherine dislikes her.
 Tony deduces that it is because she received the dramatic society, a job which Catherine loved.
 Anne requests Catherine's help with producing a play for Christmas, and Catherine suggests that they do Cinderella.
 Anne picks Jen to play the lead, and convinces Ernestine to let her take Betty to see the show.
 Gilbert returns and takes Kate, Matey, and Rebecca to the school while Anne goes to get Betty.
 She finds out that Betty is sick, but Ernestine believes it to be a tantrum and refuses to call a doctor.
 Anne puts Betty to bed and promises to visit in the morning and tell her all about the play.

 Tony reveals to Catherine that Hester has Jen locked up at Maplehurst to ruin the play, so Catherine heads there to free her.
 Hester is being treated for a heart condition but she ignores the doctor's orders and throws her medication away while Catherine takes Jen's place in her bedroom.
 Meanwhile, Anne discovers that Ernestine has left Betty alone and rushes to her side.
 Jen arrives and the play goes on successfully.
 At the same time, Gilbert diagnoses Betty with pneumonia, so Anne tries to boost the girl's spirits by acting out the entire show just for her.
 The effort pays off and Betty's fever breaks.

 Hester finds Catherine in Jen's place.
 Outraged, she locks Catherine in the room before suffering a heart attack and falling down the stairs.
 She drops a lantern which sets the house ablaze.
 Anne and the others hurry to Maplehurst, where Tony runs into the house and rescues Catherine.
-With no way to put out the fire, the residents of Pringleton watch in silence as Maplehurst burns with Hester's body inside.
+Hester was taken out of the house earlier, but later it is too late for her.
+With no way to put out the fire, the residents of Pringleton watch in silence as Maplehurst burns to the ground.